Creativity Transforms Therapy

 How exactly does creativity transform therapy?
 Creativity takes courage, and using art in therapy is one way to experiment and practice different ways of being—in a space that is safe.
 With or without art, I am always honored to walk with clients as they express their authentic selves to make life meaningful.

-Counseling & Art Therapy
+Counseling & Art Psychotherapy

 Anxiety and Depression